 ID 678

 Manager McEnroe, Harvey

 Handler Speed, Jane

 Opened 11/06/2014

 Consequence (current) Major - 4

 Likelihood (current) Certain - 5

 Risk level (current) Extreme Risk

 Risk level (Target) High Risk

 Rating (current) 20

-IF the Trust fails to meet the constitutional reporting standards of RTT and cancer waiting targets THEN this could result in poor patient

-Description outcomes, poor patient experience, damage the Trust's reputation and reduce its income.
+Description IF the Trust fails to meet the constitutional reporting standards of RTT and cancer waiting targets THEN this could result in poor patient outcomes, poor patient experience, damage the Trust's reputation and reduce its income.

 Controls in place All patients being prioritised for access based on the national priority codes rather than waiting time alone to ensure patients are safely managed while waiting.
 Review of waiting time on a weekly basis including the weekly PTL, daily review of IHU waits and Trust capacity.
 Remedial action plans are in place for all divisions to reduce the number of patients waiting over 40 weeks.
 The theatre transformation plan is delivering performance and productivity improvements with trajectory to return to 5.5 theatre model by September 23. (achieved as per plan) Harm reviews are in place and take place at 35 and 52 weeks.
 Action is now being taken to reduce patients above 40 week in line with national programme for recovery.
-These Patient Safety Initiatives (PSI) are focused on clearing +40 week waiting. these commenced on the 17/09 and will run for 3 months.
+These Patient Safety Initiatives (PSI) are focused on clearing +40 week waiting, these commenced on the 17/09 and will run for 3 months.
 15.11.23 PSI lists now embedded within the divisions.
 Positive impacted on patients over 52 weeks and improvements in patients over 40 weeks.
 Dedicated operational support for cancer pathway.
 14.02.24 PSI lists continue albeit at a slower rate that Q4 2023/24.
 17.05.2024 Additional weekly scrutiny of waiting lists has been introduced, Chaired by the COO.
 Focus patients over 52 weeks and 40 weeks.

 Risk Assessors recommended actions to further reduce the risk Trust productivity improvement programme (Flow programme) proposed to deliver following in support of achieving reduced waiting lists: 1.Reduce length of stay and improve discharge profile.
 2.Improved theatre utilisation.
 3.Reduce DNAs.
 4.Reduce overall waits, waiting list and longest waits.
 5.Deliver capacity and demand analysis.
 6.Support maintenance of diagnostic performance.
 7.Deliver alternative models of care.
 8.Improve cancer performance.
 9.Improve day case utilisation.
+Actions will be reviewed by the Performance Committee on a monthly basis.

 Assurance IHU review and sign off daily by the COO and reported to the weekly senior operational oversight meeting.
-CCA capacity and demand management overseen by STA Continuous Improvement programme reported weekly via CCA scrum and fortnightly into STA CI programme group.
-CCA utilisation rate reported through PIPR and is demonstrating improvement over the last three months (Jul 23) Recovery plan in place for Cancer waiting times with target trajectory which is monitored through the Trust Access meeting.
-Cath lab rota in place - Review of all RTT P2 patients at weekly PTL meeting - Escalations at Access meeting weekly Weekly PTL and Access meetings well established and oversee recovery plans.
-We are rebasing our activity plans and model in year to take in the impact of Industrial Action.
-This will allow us to identify where additional capacity (waiting list initiatives) is required to deliver safe care and achieve the required productivity and performance standards.
-The review will also align plans to the revised national productivity requirements that have moved from 109% to 103%.
+Recovery plan in place for Cancer waiting times with target trajectory which is monitored through the Trust Access meeting.
+Weekly PTL and Access meetings well established and oversee recovery plans.
+Additional, 40 week wait weekly meeting in place, focusing on 52 week waiters TCI dates, 40 week trends and developing plans to address.
+Use of PSI's to create additional capacity as and when required.
+2nd line assurance vis monthly PIPR.

-Gaps in Assurance Do not have an organisational RTT recovery trajectory and do not have a service level recovery plan for elective care, including RTT, that brings us back to delivery of national standards.
-We are forming ideas about a 24 month programme of recovery overseen by Trust teams and delivered via an Elective Recovery Governance Framework.
-This is in line with the NHSE elective recovery planning.

-Levels of Assurance (182) Adequate BAF risks - Does this risk have an action plan on Datix?
-(179) Yes Progress notes [Speed, Jane - 04/07/2024] Additional weekly scrutiny of waiting lists continue, chaired by the COO.
-Focus on patients over 52 weeks and 40 weeks.
-Patient Safety Initiatives paused since 31 March 2024.
-Indistrial Action for 5 days in June.
-Benefits of the Enhanced Recovery Unit (ERU) are beginning to be realised, working to open an addition 2 beds - 7 in total.
-Committee Responsible for the Risk Performance Committee, The Board Date last reviewed 04/07/2024 Review date 04/08/2024 Directorate Trust wide - All Directorates Involved Trust Objectives 2022-24 1.
+Gaps in Assurance There are no gaps noted at present

+Levels of Assurance (182) Adequate

+BAF risks - Does this risk have an action plan on Datix?
+(179) Yes

+Progress notes [Walker, Wendy - 14/10/2024] Flow Programme continues and update will be presented to October Performance Committee.
+Enhance recovery Unit fully open to 10 bed in the week, positive impact on flow through unit and theatres.
+Good progress being made on CT backlog recovery.
+New project on improving referral pathways being included with the Programme.

+Committee Responsible for the Performance Committee, The Board

+Risk Date last reviewed

+Review date 14/10/2024 14/11/2024

+Directorate Trust wide - All Directorates Involved

+Trust Objectives 2022-24 1.
 Deliver clinical excellence